How to create 2D barcodes

 Output

-MaxiCode is a fixed-size 2D matrix commonly recognized by its circular bullseye pattern surrounded by a hexagonal grid.
+MaxiCode is a fixed-size 2D matrix recognized by its circular bullseye pattern surrounded by a hexagonal grid.
+This unique design was engineered specifically for high-speed scanning on conveyor belts.

-The unique aspect of MaxiCode is that it maintains a constant 1-inch physical size regardless of the data it stores, making it optimized for reading on high-speed conveyor belts.
-Most commonly used for logistics and supply chain management, specifically on UPS shipping labels for automated package sorting and routing.
+MaxiCode's unique aspect is its constant 1-inch physical size regardless of stored data, optimizing it for high-speed conveyor belt reading.
+It's commonly used in logistics and supply chain management, specifically on UPS shipping labels for automated package sorting and routing.
+The fixed size ensures consistent scanning performance regardless of data payload.

 Code

-IronBarcode makes generating MaxiCode straightforward: we pass BarcodeEncoding.MaxiCode as the second parameter when calling the Create method, then export it as an image.
+IronBarcode makes generating MaxiCode simple: pass BarcodeEncoding.MaxiCode as the second parameter when calling the Create method, then export it as an image.
+For more examples, check our barcode quickstart guide.

 :path=/static-assets/barcode/content-code-examples/how-to/create-maxicode-barcode.cs